stefmsft/SurfUtil/README.md

 External contributor are welcome to submit me pull requests as well.

+# Known Issue

+- Download time is slow due to the API used for assynchronous method (progress bar) - This will be addressed after feature completion (Work Item : 1)
+- The download logic need to be fix when -Apply $True parameter is used.
+Today it downloads all Target Version OS before applying the latest.

 # History and thanks
 This project started with 2 influences